 \begin{remark} $K$-partitioning formally includes \eqref{eq:GMI-2-avg} as a special case by including $S_R$ as part of the receiver's ``overall'' channel output $\tilde Y = [Y,S_R]$.
 For example, one can partition $\tilde{\set Y}$ as $\{\tilde {\set Y}_{s_R}: s_R \in \set S_R\}$ where $\tilde{\set Y}_{s_R} = \set Y \times \{s_R\}$. \end{remark}

-\begin{remark} As for the GMI in~\eqref{eq:I-LB2} that is based on the model~\eqref{eq:I-LB-q2}, the auxiliary model \eqref{eq:GMI-qyx-part} suggests to build a receiver based on adaptive Gaussian statistics.
-However, our motivation for introducing \eqref{eq:GMI-qyx-part} is to prove capacity scaling results.
+\begin{remark} The models~\eqref{eq:I-LB-q3} and~\eqref{eq:GMI-qyx-part} suggest building receivers based on adaptive Gaussian statistics.
+However, we are motivated to introduce \eqref{eq:GMI-qyx-part} to prove capacity scaling results.
 For this purpose, we will use $K=2$ with the partition

 and $h_1=0$, $\sigma_1^2=1$.
 The GMI \eqref{eq:GMI-2-part} thus has only the $k=2$ term and it remains to choose $h_2$, $\sigma_2^2$, and $t_R$. \end{remark}